foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

    make TOOLCHAIN=gnu BOARD=iotdk run

 ..
 Note:: for |emsk|, make sure the board version (BD_VER) and core configuration (CUR_CORE) match your hardware.
   You could press configure button (located above the letter “C” of the ARC logo) when bit 3 and bit 4 of SW1 switch is off to run a self-test.
-By doing so, board infomation is sent by UART and displayed on your UART terminal.
+By doing so, board information is sent by UART and displayed on your UART terminal.

 4. Get the results

 * For EMSK, you can see the on-board LEDs start to blink when the download is successful.

-* For IoTDK, as it does not have usable LEDs except some status LEDs, the following outoput log is displayed through UART.
+* For IoTDK, as it does not have usable LEDs except some status LEDs, the following output log is displayed through UART.

 .. code-block:: console